mrm-xiefan/vue-sample/README.md

+# 20180410

+this project is perfect running, but i deepened my understanding of vue.js and found some better approach now.

+i won't update this repository any more. but in another project, i will improve these points.

+## use sub router

+loading, error, login, and app body should be main routes. all business component should be sub routes.

+## use enviroment

+controller.cors is a mistake. i should use enviroment.

+## use material design

+material design is awesome!

+## jquery is realy not so important for me now

+i am still using jquery as so much libraries are based jquery. but i use them just for some better presentation. like carousel, some animation. i belive jquery will completely dead in 2018 (for me).

+## service and model in angular2 is fit for me

+i will change manager/models to services/models. i hate vuex(just because i can't understand it)!

+## write my own file uploader

+use axios to upload files. with material design's ui.

+## server side refactoring

+add router folder, update socket.io, mongodb, log4js. maybe i will use GCP...

+## anonymous login

+so many changes in both front and back...

 # a sample project with vue.js frontend and node.js backend.

 frontend use jquery, adminlte(not vue-adminlte), vue-router(to make SPA). with out vuex.(i don't like flux.)